 Coming out of a strong sellers market where most sellers are holding offers, an irrevocable period is a welcome strategy.
 Buyers feel like “they have a chance” without competing.

 The other pro to an irrevocable is that you are listing your home at, or even slightly above market value.
-This signals that you know the market and buyers looking at MLS listings with their Realtor will know this.
+This signals that you know the market house prices and buyers looking at MLS listings with their Realtor will know this.

 First time home buyers may find an irrevocable period to be a welcome relief to holding offers.
 As a result, you may find them more willing to submit an offer under this condition.